nh-server/switch-guide/docs/extras/nandrestore.md

 	If the security revision you were on before you performed the NAND restore is HIGHER than the NAND backup itself, you have to enable autoRCM to not get stuck in a crash on boot.
 	A system update is considered a security revision when a fuse is burned.
 You can check **<a href="https://switchbrew.org/wiki/Fuses#Anti-downgrade" target=blank>which versions burn fuses here</a>**.

-	If no fuses were burnt between the NAND backup you are restoring, and the Switch's current version, you can ignore this.
+	AutoRCM prevents fuses from being burnt.
+If autoRCM was installed ever since the NAND backup you are restoring, you don't need to worry about this.

 	1. In Hekate's main menu, navigate to `Tools` and go to the bottom of the page where you will find a button called `Archive bit - autoRCM`
 	2. Select the `autoRCM` button, and you will see `ON` written next to it.
 This means AutoRCM is enabled.